Elektra (character): Replacement by Skrulls

-Dark Reign
+"Dark Reign"

 Being the only Skrull captive showing signs of experimentation and torture, Elektra finds herself weakened by multiple injuries.
 Norman Osborn orders her studied and monitored to obtain information as to why this was the case.

-Paladin breaks into H.A.M.M.E.R. (formerly S.H.I.E.L.D.) headquarters intending to kill Elektra for $82 million.
+Paladin breaks into H.A.M.M.E.R. headquarters intending to kill Elektra for $82 million.
 She overpowers Paladin and chokes him by spitting her broken tooth down his throat.
 She forces him to surrender the keys to her to escape.
-Before leaving the cell, she murders the interrogator who was torturing her for info.
-She finally makes her escape after taking down several H.A.M.M.E.R. operatives and manages to reach Matt Murdock's office to raid his stash of first aid supplies.
-After being confronted by Foggy Nelson, she collapses from extensive blood loss due to her injuries.
+Before leaving the cell, she murders the interrogator who was torturing her for information.
+She finally makes her escape after taking down several H.A.M.M.E.R. operatives and manages to reach Murdock's office to raid his stash of first aid supplies.
+After being confronted by Nelson, she collapses from extensive blood loss due to her injuries.

 Elektra wakes up handcuffed to a hospital bed in the Night Nurse's clinic.
 The nurse explains that she bound Elektra for her own safety, although the ninja easily frees herself.
 Their conversation is interrupted when a hit woman named Nico breaks in and attempts to kill both of them.
 Elektra sends Nico flying out the window then arms herself with the ninja's weapons while telling the Night Nurse to escape.
 Elektra jumps into the alley and battles Nico, only to find that another hit man named Carmine is also attempting to kill her with a sniper rifle from a rooftop.
 She manages to defeat Nico while evading Carmine's shots and obtains some clues from Nico as to why she was being targeted for assassination.
-On the rooftop, Carmine is murdered by Bullseye (in the guise of Hawkeye), who was sent by Norman Osborn to kill Elektra.
+On the rooftop, Carmine is murdered by Bullseye (in the guise of Hawkeye) who was sent by Osborn to kill Elektra.